GalaChain/sdk/docs/authorization.md

 For the `PublicKeyContract` chaincode, the `CURATOR_ORG_MSP` environment variable is used as the organization that is allowed to register users (default value is `CuratorOrg`).
 It is recommended to use the same variable for curator-level access to the chaincode methods.

+**Note**: The `allowedOrgs` property is deprecated and will be eventually removed from the chaincode definition.
+Instead, you should use the `allowedRoles` property to specify which **roles** can access the method.

 ## Role Based Access Control (RBAC)

-GalaChain SDK v2 introduced a Role Based Access Control (RBAC) system that will allow for more fine-grained control over who can access what resources.
+GalaChain SDK v2 introduced a Role Based Access Control (RBAC) system that provides fine-grained control over who can access what resources.

 The `allowedOrgs` property is deprecated and will be eventually removed from the chaincode definition.
 Instead, you should use the `allowedRoles` property to specify which **roles** can access the method.